 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-JTH Appraisals is more than happy to talk to you about any inquiries you might have about appraisals in Elk Grove and Sacramento County.
+JTH Appraisals is eager to address any concerns you might have about appraisals in Sacramento County.